Exercise Unveils Surprising Connection to Dementia

 Reducing stress through exercise has a significant impact on brain health.

-When I engage in physical activity, it lowers levels, which otherwise harm brain structures like the hippocampus.
+When I engage in physical activity, it lowers cortisol levels, which otherwise harm brain structures like the hippocampus.

 This combination protects cognitive functions, improves memory, and boosts overall well-being.